 Directions

-- Prepare the Ingredients: Wash the new potatoes and corn.
-Cut the sausage into 1-inch pieces and halve the lemons.
+- Prep the Ingredients: Wash the potatoes and corn, cut the sausage and lemons.

-- Boil the Water: Fill a large pot with water and add Old Bay seasoning, minced garlic, bay leaves, and salt.
-Bring the mixture to a rolling boil.
+- Boil the Water: Fill a big pot with water, then add Old Bay, garlic, bay leaves, and salt.
+Bring to a rolling boil.

-- Cook the Potatoes: Once boiling, add the new potatoes to the pot.
-Cook for about 10-15 minutes until they are tender.
+- Cook Potatoes: Add the new potatoes and boil 10–15 minutes till tender.

-- Drain and Serve: Carefully drain the boil using a colander and spread the contents on a large platter or spread them out on newspaper for a classic presentation.
+- Drain & Serve: Drain everything in a colander, then dump on a platter or lay on newspaper for that classic look.
 Serve with lemon wedges and cocktail sauce.

 Serving Suggestions

-- Traditional Side Dishes: Coleslaw, cornbread, or a fresh green salad complement the richness of the shrimp boil.
+- Traditional Sides: Coleslaw, cornbread, or a crisp green salad balance the richness.

-- Beverage Pairings: Pair your boil with cold beer, sweet tea, or a light white wine like Sauvignon Blanc.
+- Drinks: Cold beer, sweet tea, or a light white wine like Sauvignon Blanc go great.

 shrimp boil recipe